Generalized cluster structures related to Poisson duals of $\mathrm{SL}_n$: Introduction

-\paragraph{Generalized cluster mutations and aperiodicity.} For compatible generalized cluster structures on $(G,\pi_{(\bg^r,\bg^c)})$, there is a significant distinction between the cases of aperiodic and nonaperiodic BD pairs.
-In the case of $G = \SL_n$ and an aperiodic BD pair, the initial cluster variables are obtained as trailing minors of the so-called $\mathcal{L}$-matrices (the definition is given in~\cite{rho,plethora}); however, these matrices become infinite when the pair is nonaperiodic.
-Moreover, at least in the case of $(\SL_n,\pi_{(\bg^r,\bg^c)})$, one has to consider generalized cluster mutations when $(\bg^r,\bg^c)$ is nonaperiodic (for an example, see~\cite{periodic}).
-However, we found that in the case of $(\SL_n,\pi_{\bg}^{\dagger})$, one does not need to distinguish between the aperiodic and nonaperiodic cases, and for any BD triple in our construction, there is always only one generalized cluster mutation.
+\paragraph{Current challenges in proving the conjecture.} For compatible generalized cluster structures on $(G,\pi_{(\bar{\bg}^r,\bar{\bg}^c)})$, there is a significant distinction between aperiodic and non-aperiodic BD pairs.
+In the case of $G \in \{ \SL_n,\GL_n\}$ and an aperiodic BD pair, the initial cluster variables are obtained as trailing minors of the so-called $\mathcal{L}$-matrices (see~\cite{plethora,rho}); however, some of these matrices become infinite when the pair is non-aperiodic.
+Moreover, at least for $(\SL_n,\pi_{(\bar{\bg}^r,\bar{\bg}^c)})$, one has to consider generalized mutations when $(\bar{\bg}^r,\bar{\bg}^c)$ is non-aperiodic (for an example, see~\cite{periodic}).
+However, in the case of $(\SL_n,\pi_{\bar{\bg}}^{\dagger})$, there is no distinction between aperiodic and non-aperiodic cases, and for any BD triple in our construction, there is always only one generalized mutation in each seed.
+Nevertheless, the case of $(G,\pi_{\bar{\bg}}^{\dagger})$ for other $G$ remains open due to the difficulty of finding a Lie-theoretic generalization of the so-called $\varphi$-functions (see equation~\eqref{eq:s_def}), which form a part of the initial cluster.
+Difficulties in $(D(G),\pi_{(\bar{\bg}^r,\bar{\bg}^c)})$ combine the previous two cases.